 An actor whose offbeat charm and vulnerability made him a 90s indie darling before a surreal detour into professional wrestling championship.

-David Arquette built a career on playing the lovable, slightly unhinged goofball, a persona that felt authentic and endeared him to audiences.
-Part of the sprawling Arquette acting dynasty, he broke through with his turn as the earnest Deputy Dewey in Wes Craven's 'Scream,' a role that showcased his unique blend of comedy and genuine pathos.
-He became a staple of late-90s studio comedies and indie films, his energy always palpable.
-Then, in a move that baffled Hollywood, he entered the scripted world of professional wrestling in 2000 and was controversially crowned WCW World Heavyweight Champion—a storyline decision that made him a pariah among wrestling fans but cemented his status as a pop-culture curiosity.
-The experience, and the backlash, sent him on a personal and artistic journey of rediscovery, leading to a return to more nuanced character work and a reflective documentary about the whole wrestling chapter.
+David Arquette played Deputy Dewey in Wes Craven's 'Scream,' a role that showcased his blend of comedy and pathos.
+Born into the Arquette acting dynasty, he became a fixture of late-90s studio comedies and indie films.
+In 2000, he entered scripted professional wrestling and was controversially crowned WCW World Heavyweight Champion, a storyline decision that made him a pariah among wrestling fans but marked him as a pop-culture curiosity.
+The experience and backlash spurred a personal and artistic rediscovery, leading to more nuanced character work and a reflective documentary about that wrestling chapter.

 1965–1980